2023 in spaceflight: Rocket innovation

 On 22 April, Evolution Space completed its first suborbital space flight test with the Gold Chain Cowboy solid-fueled rocket.

 On 30 May, the North Korean Chollima-1 made its first orbital launch attempt, carrying the military reconnaissance satellite Malligyong-1.
 However, the launch failed to achieve orbit when the second stage ignited too early in the mission.
 The launch vehicle crashed into the Yellow Sea.

 On 12 July, LandSpace's Zhuque-2 rocket, in its second flight, became the world's first methane-fuelled rocket to successfully reach orbit.

 On 5 September, the sea-launched version of the Ceres-1 launch vehicle, designated Ceres-1S, made its successful debut.

 On 15 September, Firefly's Alpha rocket made its successful flight for a tactically responsive mission for the U.S. Space Force.

-On November 18, 2023, SpaceX Starship attempted its second flight test, becoming the heaviest rocket to enter space, although the first stage exploded shortly after separation, while the second stage was lost nearly eight minutes after launch.
+On 18 November 2023, SpaceX Starship attempted its second flight test, becoming the heaviest rocket to enter space, although the first stage exploded shortly after separation, while the second stage was lost nearly eight minutes after launch.
 In the same month, they completed the construction of crew access tower at CCSFS SLC-40 launch pad, where they completed 50 launches alone on that launch pad.
 They also completed 250th Falcon booster landing.

-In December 2023, USA broke the world record of most launches by a nation (108), held by Soviet Union in 1982.
-In the same month, they completed 200th successful Falcon booster autonomous spaceport droneship landing.

 Satellite technology

-On January 27, ESA reported the successful demonstration of a braking sail-based satellite deorbiter, ADEO, which could be used by space debris mitigation measures.
+On 27 January, ESA reported the successful demonstration of a braking sail-based satellite deorbiter, ADEO, which could be used by space debris mitigation measures.

 In April, Chinese media first reported on tests of flexible organic solar cells on balloons in the 35 km stratosphere.

 On 29 July a Falcon Heavy rocket launched the Jupiter-3 (EchoStar-24) communications satellite to geosynchronous orbit.
 With a mass of over 9 tonnes, EchoStar's Jupiter-3 is the heaviest geostationary satellite ever launched.

 On 1 June, Caltech reported the first successful demonstration of solar energy from space via its SSPD-1 spacecraft.